 If mishandled, methanol poses hazards to life safety.
-It is flammable, toxic, reactive with alkali metals and strong oxidants, and 100% miscible in water.
+It is flammable, toxic, reactive with alkali metals and strong oxidants (e.g., bromine, bromates, chlorates, chromates, etc.) and is 100% miscible in water.
 These properties necessitate specific measures in handling storage, as discussed in more detail in future sections.